Knots for Climbing Arborist and Hiking

 the correct direction or the knot may fail.
 It is useful on a

 hauling line to create loops that can be used as handholds.
 It also

 provides a place to attach a Z-Drag to the line when prusiks are

 The Directional Figure 8 is quickly tied and is designed to take a load in one direction only.

 Instead of presenting here some kind of animation knot, pictures or videos inconvenient for reproducing the knot (as some websites do) we provide demonstration of tying knots using YouTube videos directly by hands.
 Videos are taking with such angle that viewer is experiencing a full presence in tying process and can actually repeat the creation of the knot by his/her own hands.
 In many cases we are forming the Knot using colored ropes for better understanding and memorizing of the way how fancy rope work was done.
 In videos (such as "Fishing Knots Under 30 seconds) we are also demonstrating tying knots in slow motion inviting viewer tying knot together with us.

-You can certainly visit our "Encyclopedia of Knots" directly on YouTube where we created for you convenient playlists presenting knots depending on their use.
+You can certainly visit our "Popular Knots" directly on YouTube where we created for you convenient playlists presenting knots depending on their use.